 If it is blown, replace it with a fuse of the same rating.
-If a fuse of the same rating is not available, a fuse of a lower rating may be temporarily substituted.
-You can also use a fuse from a circuit you can do temporarily without (for example an accessory circuit or radio).
+If a fuse of the same rating is

-When replacing a failed circuit breaker, always use an approved circuit breaker with a current rating equal to or less than the circuit breaker being replaced.
-Only use the approved Type II modified reset circuit breakers.
-NEVER use a Type I (automatic reset) or Type III (manual reset) circuit breaker.
-A fuse with a current rating equal to or less than the circuit breaker being replaced can also be used.
+When replacing a failed polyswitch (circuit breaker), always use an approved polyswitch (circuit breaker) with a current rating equal to or less than the polyswitch (circuit breaker) being replaced.
+Only use the approved Type II modified reset polyswitch (circuit breaker).
+NEVER use a Type I (automatic reset) or Type III (manual reset) polyswitch (circuit breaker).
+A fuse with a current rating equal to or less than the polyswitch (circuit breaker) being replaced can also be used.